meysampg/yii2-intldatebehavior/README.md

 Yii2 IntlDateBehavior
 ==================
+🟥⚠️ _THIS PACKAGE IS ABANDONED.
+PLEASE SELECT ANOTHER PACKAGE OR FORK THIS REPOSITORY AND INFORM ME ON p.g.meysam [at] gmail [dot] com TO REFFER TO YOUR PACKAGE IN PACKAGIST_ ⚠️🟥

 **Automatic Change Date System of an ActiveRecord After finding It.** Actually it converts date and time system just on representation and keep your model clean.
 So if you need a converter for change time and save it on DB, you can use [IntlDate](https://github.com/meysampg/intldate) trait ;).

 ## Installation